kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 The C# only prototype we did early on proved extremely valuable.
 It formed a feedback bridge to other teams and allowed us to try out and reshape ideas.

-However, there wasn't the step *after* the prototype where you take a step back, take all that you have learnt, ask some hard questions, and progress to writing a production quality system.
+However, there wasn't the step *after* the prototype where you take a step back, take all that you have learned, ask some hard questions, and progress to writing a production quality system.

 >For me, this is partly what InputSystemX is about.
 There's a ton of learnings that flowed out of the old new
 >input system in there (along with heavy input from Tom Baird and Matt Dalby).